RLesur/crrri/README.md

 You need to add `"crrri"` to the `DEBUGME` environment variable before loading the package to activate the messaging feature.
-Currently in `crrri` there is only one level of message.
+Currently in `crrri` there is only one level of message.Also, `debugme` is a Suggested dependency and you may need to install it manually if not already installed.

 ## Credits